CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 This first restriction led to the use of the Proxy Design pattern and the use of low-level inter-contract calls

-TODO: Explain minor & major updated
+TODO: Explain minor & major upgrades

 ## Design pattern decisions